 Those on temporary assignment to other departments/ programs/ libraries, provided that they shall be counted for allocation purposes in the department/ program/ library where normally employed to the extent of the fraction of appointment in the department/ program/ library where normally employed.

+To be eligible for any salary increases referenced in Article 26.2, an otherwise eligible employee must have a “satisfactory” performance rating and must either a) be on the payroll during the pay period in which the salary increase is implemented or b) be retired, deceased, or have been laid off since the effective date of the increase.
+Those who leave voluntarily before the implementation date of the increase will not be eligible for any retroactive increase provided, however, that the amount of retroactive pay to which they otherwise would have been entitled will be calculated and distributed to FSU members in accordance with the RES provisions in Article26.6 below.

 Excluded from eligibility for merit awards are the following bargaining-unit members:

-Those in the first academic year of their initial appointments.
+Those in the first academic year of their initial appointments;

-Those whose appointments are not being renewed.
+Those whose appointments are not being renewed;

-Those who will separate their employment with the university before the effective date of such a merit increase.
+Those who will separate their employment with the university before the effective date of such a merit increase;

-Those not being recommended for tenure by the Chancellor.
+Those not being recommended for tenure by the Chancellor;